ToasterTheBrave/clover/design-document.md

 ----------
 In distributed systems, tracing the root cause of errors can be especially difficult.
 The metrics we monitor for performance often do not give much insight into what is actually wrong with the system.
 In web systems, for instance, the page load time is a very closely watched metric.
 When this grows or spikes, there is no easy way to determine the cause.
 There are simply too many metrics for a human being to monitor.
 Small, seemingly insignificant metrics could potentially be the cause of catastrophic failure in a system.

 The purpose of this software design document is to outline the layout and implementation of Clover, a root cause analysis system designed for distributed systems.
-Clover continuously monitors all available metrics and models when each metric is normal or anomlous.
+Clover continuously monitors all available metrics and models when each metric is normal or anomalous.
 In the event of an anomaly in our watched metric, Clover builds a report of other relevant anomalous metrics leading up to the watched metric anomaly and alerts the user.

 #### Scope
 This document describes a root cause analysis system, named Clover.
 Clover consists of 3 main services.
 The first service processes all available metrics to determine what is normal, and what is anomalous.
 The second service alerts a user when our user when a watched metric becomes anomalous.
 The third service builds a timeline report of all other metrics that became anomalous leading up to the anomaly in our watched metric.

-In order to give an exaple of Clover working, there are two additional pieces that must be included.
+In order to give an example of Clover working, there are two additional pieces that must be included.
 First, an example system to produce metrics for consumption and evaluation must be constructed.
 This example system must also have failures injected into it.
 Second, these metrics must be pushed to Clover.

 #### Overview
 This document starts with a high level overview of the three services that make up Clover.
 Afterward, we will do a deep dive into the architecture of each service and explore how they work together to form a complete system.